nf-core/viralrecon/docs/output.md

   <img width="600" src="images/mqc_snpeff_plot.png" alt="MultiQC - SnpEff annotation counts"/>
 </p>

-> **NB:** By default, the SnpEff annotation files will be generated relative to the variants called for each variant caller.
+> **NB:** By default, the SnpEff/SnpSift output files will be generated relative to the variants called by each variant caller.

 ### QUAST

-[QUAST](http://bioinf.spbau.ru/quast) was used to evaluate the quality of the consensus sequence across multiple samples.
+[QUAST](http://bioinf.spbau.ru/quast) is used to evaluate the quality of the consensus sequence across all of the samples provided to the pipeline.
 The HTML results can be opened within any browser (we recommend using Google Chrome).
 A single QUAST report will be generated to collate the results across all samples.
 Please see the [QUAST output docs](http://quast.sourceforge.net/docs/manual.html#sec3) for more detailed information regarding the output files.

 **Output files:**

 * `variants/<VARIANT_CALLER>/quast/`
-  * `report.html`: TODO Add some description here and the different report formats available.
+  * `report.html`: Results report in HTML format.
+Also available in various other file formats i.e. `report.pdf`, `report.tex`, `report.tsv` and `report.txt`.

 > **NB:** By default, the QUAST report will be generated relative to the consensus sequence called for each variant caller.